skinofstars/skinofstars.github.com/_posts/2013-06-03-wheedonverse-mapped-using-d3-js.markdown

 layout: post
 title: Wheedonverse, mapped using d3.js
 categories:
-- Miscellanea
+- Media
-tags: []
+tags: [d3, javascript]
 status: publish
 type: post
-published: false
+published: true
 meta: {}
 ---
 Man, I love the Wedonverse.
 All of it.
 Firefly, Dollhouse, Buffy... even Angel.
 I really like Firefly.
 So much so that I've made my (lovely) girlfriend watch Castle, just because it has Nathan Fillion in it.
 So I got to thinking, how much crossover is there with all these shows?
 What we need is some kind of node/edge graph :)